JackRuhala/PMMoV-Wastewater-Analysis/README.md

 I would also like to acknowledge the Michigan wastewater surveillance dashboard for keeping up to date information on COVID-19 wastewater data. https://www.michigan.gov/coronavirus/stats/wastewater-surveillance/wastewater-surveillance-for-covid-19/dashboard but no download is available

+To navigate the code for the app, all pages are a single file contained in the apps folder.
+The main streamlit app is to run through app.py and uses the mutiapp code to connect the app dependency files together